gvwilson/11-techbook/README.md

 For a technical book, your publisher will typically give you royalties ranging from 10% to 15% of net revenue (i.e., revenue after discounts).
-You can expect to sell 200–1000 copies;
+You can expect to sell 200–2000 copies;
 a handful of books do much better than that each year, but only a handful.
 Downloading has obviously impact this:
 PDFs and BitTorrent files often appear online within hours of the first digital sales of books (particularly textbooks).
 Assuming a US$50 price tag,
-this means that you will probably earn between US$1000 and US$7500.
+this means that you will probably earn between US$500 and US$7500.
 Since it's going to take at least a thousand hours to write the book, you'll almost certainly be better off financially doing some consulting (or even getting a part-time job in a fast food restaurant).

+You can earn much higher royalties by self-publishing, but doing so comes with many tradeoffs.
+You won't have access to the expertise and budgets of a publisher when it comes to layout and design, cover art, several levels of editing (development, copyediting, proofreading), printing, print and digital distribution, marketing, and sales.
+You then have to dedicate time, money, and energy to finding publishing partners for these tasks or handling them yourself.
+Choose your path wisely.

 So why write a book?